The difference between Ballast and non Ballast coils.

 🔧 Ballast Ignition Coil:

-Starting Boost: During startup, the ballast resistor is bypassed so the coil gets a full 12 volts from the battery to help with cold starts and ensure a strong spark.
+- Starting Boost: During startup, the ballast resistor is bypassed so the coil gets a full 12 volts to help with cold starts.

-Purpose of Ballast Resistor: Limits current flow after starting to protect the coil and prolong its life.
+- Purpose of Ballast Resistor: Limits current after starting to protect the coil and prolong its life.

-Common In: Fords from the 1968 on many Triumph models and in commpon use from the early 1880's
+- Common In: Fords from 1968, many Triumph models, and widely used from the early 1980s.

 🔍 How to Tell the Difference: